Best Wineries in Niagara on the Lake, lettering with a winery in the background through a window

 I find visiting Innisfillen to be a bit more of a chill vibe than other wineries, because their building is smaller, more homey and simple!
 Their ice wine is amazing, and something you’ll be able to taste if you do their wine tour.

 Inniskillen was named after the Irish family that bought the land, but now the wine is owned by Arterra Wines Canada which is one of Canada’s biggest wine companies.
-So, its not one of the ‘family owned’ places, but it still has a lot of uniqueness and a story to it.
+So, its not still one of the ‘family owned’ places, but it still has that feel to it.
 You can also have a laid-back lunch, with options like wraps, salads, and sandwiches or a cheese board.
 This can be a nice option if you’re looking for something less ‘fancy’ than other winery meals.

 Distance from downtown Niagara on the Lake: 9 min drive/23 minutes by bike